8lack8erry/Gamma-simulation/README.md

 It's not include the pair production effect.

-The code is written in Python and is suitable for analyzing gamma-ray spectra and studying energy deposition mechanisms.

 ## Features

 - **Spectrum Simulation**: Simulates the energy spectrum of gamma rays emitted from a Na-22 source.